Police target millions of dollars in gang assets

 He was taken to hospital after reporting he felt unwell, and escaped from custody there.

-Miller was found and arrested in Auckland, and sentenced to 2-and-a-half-years in prison for possession of methamphetamine for supply, possession of cannabis, driving while suspended and escaping custody.
+Miller was found and arrested in Auckland, and sentenced to two-and-a-half-years in prison for possession of methamphetamine for supply, possession of cannabis, driving while suspended and escaping custody.

 Macdonald said Miller bought both vehicles with money acquired from selling illicit drugs.